Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ### Prerequisites

-Examples are provided in the `examples` folder.
+Examples are provided in the `examples.zip` asset of the [latest release][118].
+Alternatively, they can be found in the `examples` folder of the source code.

 As plots are generated in the examples, the `matplotlib` library is also required.
 To install it, type:

 ```
 (snld3d) > conda install -y matplotlib